cloud-gov/cg-site/content/intro/pricing/rates.md

   </tr>
   <tr>
     <td>
       For any .gov or .mil account to try out cloud.gov, no paperwork required.
-All managed services are available but usage is capped to control our costs.
+All managed services are available.
     </td>
     <td>
       Sandbox usage caps can be raised.
 Suitable for many teams to deploy apps, though limited to apps.cloud.gov.
 Low ability to delegate access control to teams.
 Usually purchased per agency/department.